 There is another scenario where Weighted Round Robin can be useful.
 Maybe your servers are similar, but you have more important information in one, you want it to have less weight.
 So, it that case you assign higher values to the rest of the servers.
 This way they will handle more load and your essential server will have less work and less chance to crush.

-Can I use Round Robin DNS with CouDNS.net?
+Can I use Round Robin Load Balancing with ClouDNS?

-You can use Round Robin DNS in every one of our plans, including the free plan.
+You can use Round Robin Load Balancing in every one of our plans, including the free plan.
 You can try it out HERE.